 PFM deals with all aspects of resource mobilization and expenditure management in government.
-It is about the way government raises its income (in the form of taxes, customs duties and other revenues) and manages its expenditures to deliver essential services to its citizens, i.e., education, health care and other social programs, roads and infrastructure, the rule of law and security, and those areas which generally make the lives of citizens better off.
+It is about the way the government raises its income, in the form of taxes, customs duties and other revenues, and manages its expenditures to deliver essential services to its citizens such as education, healthcare and other social programs, roads and infrastructure, rule of law and security, and other areas that improve the lives of the citizens.

 Why is PFM so important to the Philippines?

-Each year the President of the Philippines submits the proposed National Budget to the Congress of the Philippines.
-Following congressional scrutiny, the proposed Budget is signed into a law, otherwise known as General Appropriations Act.
-The GAA serves as the legal basis for government spending in a given year.
-The President’s Budget Message, National Budget documents and the GAA can be accessed at the website of the Department of Budget and Management, www.dbm.gov.ph.
+In the Philippines, the President submits the proposed National Budget to the Congress each year.
+Following deliberations in the Congress, the proposed budget is approved and signed into a law, otherwise known as the General Appropriations Act (GAA), which serves as the legal basis for the government spending in a given year.
+(The President's Budget Message, National Budget documents, and the GAA can be accessed at the website of the Department of Budget and Management.)

 Who are the main partners in PFM reform in the Philippines?

-As is expected, the leading actors in PFM reform in the Philippines are the central government agencies with responsibility for the economy and its financial aspects.
-This includes the Department of Budget and Management, the Department of Finance and its Bureaus (Treasury, Internal Revenue and Customs), and the Commission on Audit, with engagement of the National Economic and Development Authority and Office of the President, for whom PFM reform is a key policy objective.
+As expected, the central government agencies responsible for the country's economic growth and financial aspects are the lead actors in PFM reform in the Philippines.
+These agencies are the Department of Budget and Management (DBM), the Department of Finance (DOF) and its Bureaus, particularly the Bureau of Treasury (BTr), Bureau of Internal Revenue (BIR) and Bureau of Customs (BOC), and the Commission on Audit (COA), with engagement of the National Economic and Development Authority (NEDA) and Office of the President, for which PFM reform is a key policy objective.

-Beyond these central agencies, PFM is the responsibility of all public bodies and public officials at all levels of government, whether it is the largest department in the country, the Department of Education, an elected member of the Congress, or the smallest of Barangays.
-Each has a role to play in improving PFM in the Philippines.
+Beyond these central agencies, PFM is the responsibility of all public bodies and public officials at all levels of government, whether it is the largest department of the government, an elected member of the Congress, or the smallest of Barangays.
+Each has a role to play on improving PFM in the Philippines.